kapsali29/ml-exercises-coursera/README.md

 ## Exercise 4: Support Vector Machines
 For this exercise i had to develop gaussian kernels that measures the similarity between 2 vectors (observation x and landmark l) and to develop a spam ham classifier

+## Exercise 5: kmeans and Pca

+For this exercise i had to develop the kmeans and pca algorithm from scratch.
+These algorithms are classified as un supervised machine learning algorithms.

+Kmeans: Creates clusters from points that are close to specific points

+PCA: Is an algorithm that used for dimensionality reduction